SubShift

 Thanks to anonymous for help!

-MicroDVD .MDV / .SUB format supported now.
+MicroDVD .SUB / .MDV format supported now.

-Suggestions for service improving accepted at forum >>>
+Improvements and suggestions accepted at forum >>>

 See also article: Overview of subtitles formats.